Essendon Football Club: Dick Reynolds years (1933–1960)

-The Coleman factor was just what Essendon needed to enable them to take that vital final step to premiership glory, but even so it was not until the business end of the season that this became clear.
-Essendon struggled to make the finals in 4th place, but once there they suddenly ignited to put in one of the most consistently devastating September performances in VFL history.
+Essendon qualified for the finals in 4th place and went on to win the premiership.

 John Coleman kicked 537 goals in 98 matches.

-Collingwood succumbed first as the Dons powered their way to an 82-point first semi-final victory, and a fortnight later it was the turn of the North Melbourne Football Club as Essendon won the preliminary final a good deal more comfortably than the ultimate margin of 17 points suggested.
-In the grand final, Essendon were pitted against Carlton and in a match that was a total travesty as a contest they overwhelmed the Blues to the tune of 73 points, 18.17 (125) to 6.16 (52).
-Best for the Dons included pacy aboriginal half-back flanker Norm McDonald, ruckman Bob McLure, and rovers Bill Hutchinson and Ron McEwin.
-John Coleman also did well, registering six goals.
+Essendon defeated Collingwood by 82 points in the first semi-final, and North Melbourne by 17 points in the preliminary final.
+In the grand final against Carlton, Essendon won by 73 points, 18.17 (125) to 6.16 (52).
+Best players for Essendon included Norm McDonald, Bob McLure, Bill Hutchinson and Ron McEwin.
+John Coleman kicked six goals.

-A year later, in 1950, Essendon were—if anything—even more dominant, defeating the North Melbourne Football Club in both the Second Semi-Final and the Grand Final to secure consecutive VFL premierships for the third time.
-Best afield in the 1950 Grand Final, in what was officially his swan song as a player, was captain-coach Dick Reynolds, who received sterling support from the likes of Norm McDonald, ruckman/back pocket Wally May, back pocket Les Gardiner, and ruckman McLure.
+In 1950, Essendon defeated the North Melbourne Football Club in both the Second Semi-Final and the Grand Final to secure consecutive VFL premierships.
+Best afield in the 1950 Grand Final, his final match as a player, was captain-coach Dick Reynolds, alongside Norm McDonald, Wally May, Les Gardiner, and Bob McLure.

 With Reynolds, aka 'King Richard', still holding court as coach in 1951, albeit now in a non-playing capacity, Essendon seemed on course for a third consecutive flag, but a controversial four-week suspension dished out to John Coleman on the eve of the finals effectively destroyed their chances.
 Coleman was reported for retaliation after twice being struck by his direct Carlton opponent, Harry Caspar, and without him the Dons were rated a four-goals-poorer team.
-Nevertheless, they still managed to battle their way to a 6th successive grand final with wins over Footscray by 8 points in the first semi-final and Collingwood by 2 points in the preliminary final.
+Nevertheless, they still managed to battle their way to a sixth successive grand final with wins over Footscray by eight points in the first semi-final and Collingwood by two points in the preliminary final.